Ever Felt an Airplane Hangover? Here’s Why Flying Wrecks You, And How to Recover Fast

 What’s actually going on?

-Flying is kind of a low-key biological stress test.
-Between the air pressure, oxygen drop, dehydration, sitting still, noise, circadian confusion… your body’s quietly juggling a lot.
+Flying is kind of a low-key biological stress test that people like myself fail.
+Between the air pressure, oxygen drop, dehydration, sitting still, noise, circadian confusion, your body’s quietly juggling a lot.

 And while you’re just chilling in your seat watching reruns and sipping ginger ale, your insides are like: “WHY IS IT SO DRY WHY IS IT SO LOUD WHY IS THERE LESS OXYGEN WHO DESIGNED THIS METAL TUBE.”